codetriplett/spective/README.md

 # Spective
 This library provides a simple way to create 2D graphics in your browser.
-Scenes are made up of a hierarchy of just a few types of nodes, and support physics with collision detection.
+Scenes are made up of a hierarchy of just a few types of nodes, and support physics and collisions.

 ## Scene
 A scene will add a canvas to your page to display graphics and also serves as the camera node.
 It can be created in the following ways.